mandelsoft/spiff/README.md

 ## Templates

-A maps, lists or even single values can be tagged by a dynaml expression to be used as template.
+A map can be tagged by a dynaml expression to be used as template.
 Dynaml expressions in a template are not evaluated at its definition location in the document, but can be inserted at other locations using dynaml.
 At every usage location it is evaluated separately.

 ### `<<: (( &template ))`